 Africa's public affairs and crisis management consultancy of choice

 One of today’s biggest economic stories is the surge in Africa’s development.
 H5 Strategies established its headquarters in Bucharest, Romania, to offer public affairs and crisis management services to clients in Central and Eastern Europe and those who want to do business there.
-Some of our clients are doing business in Africa, and suggested we open an office to promote greater economic ties between Central and Eastern Europe and Africa.
-We chose Abuja, Nigeria, for our first Africa office because Nigeria is the largest and most rapidly growing economy on the continent.
+Some of our clients are now doing business in Africa and suggested we expand into the region.
+We first began offering our services there to promote greater economic ties between Central and Eastern Europe and Africa, and today we work increasingly on the continent.

 Strategic communications involves creating a comprehensive plan to create and promote a positive image of a government, company or other organization, or a public figure.